Please keep up to date with news and events in our region on Facebook

 Read about last year’s event to see what you can look forward to.

-Also the last call please for registering for the watersports centres meeting on 14 November at the AHOY Centre, Deptford, London.
-It’s aimed at watersports centre managers and chief instructors and is a chance for centres to share ideas, discuss challenges and opportunities.
+The watersports centres meeting on 14 November at the AHOY Centre, Deptford, London is aimed at watersports centre managers and chief instructors and is a chance for centres to share ideas, discuss challenges and opportunities.
 I’ll share regional and national trends that our centres might find valuable, and RYA Chief Instructor Liz McMasters will be our guest for the day.
-It’s proving popular, so don’t miss out, contact me now to book your place or for more info.
+It’s proving popular, at the time of writing 17 centres have signed up, so don’t miss out, contact me now to book your place or for more info.